 To test your local connection, go to speedtest.sanuksystems.com

-You can likely increase the speed by moving closer to the router so that it ‘hears’ the weaker mobile device properly, and in some cases it may be useful to install multiple routers or replacing your router with one with bigger antennas, helping it to pick up weak signals from far away mobile devices.
+You can likely increase the speed by moving closer to the router so that it ‘hears’ the weaker mobile device properly, and in some cases it may be useful to install multiple routers or replacing your router with one with more and bigger antennas, helping it to pick up weak signals from far away mobile devices.

 Problems with WiFi on Apple iPhone etc